brandur/sorg/content/fragments-drafts/iphone-x.md

 OLED is great -- blacks are really black and it's comfortable to read in even broad daylight.
 I was worried that it would be marred by the notch, but I hardly notice
-it: black levels are so good that it often invisible fades into an app's header, and even when it doesn't, it looks fine.
+it: black levels are so good that it often invisibly fades into dark app headers.
+Even when it doesn't, it looks fine.

 My biggest surprise is that FaceID works and I don't miss TouchID.
 I assumed that Apple was pushing through a